kenjenlee/Phone-Stand/README.md

 # Phone-Stand
-Designing using SolidWorks and 3D printing a phone stand
+Designing using SolidWorks and 3D printing a phone stand.
+This design focuses heavily on practicality and usability, with a constraint of using less than 2 cubic inches of material.
+As seen in the model and pictures, this stand is capable of supporting phones and tablets at 2 angles.
+Specifically, when the stand is used on a table, the 65 degrees stand can be used while the user is sitting and the 43 degrees stand can be used while the user is standing.